 Warning: Immigration waiting times may appear faster on the official lists than they are in reality.

-7. Immigration Trivia Quiz: The New Colossus
+7. Immigration Trivia Quiz: Immigration: True or False?

 This month’s Immigration Trivia Quiz is entitled:

 The first person to correctly answer our quiz (and supply their biographical information) wins a free legal consultation with one of our attorneys before the end of March.

 8. Shusterman’s Upcoming Immigration Seminars

 Immigration Law Section

 Free Legal Consultations for Students